avaya-dux/neo-css-library-clean/neo-css-library-staging/readme.md

 # Neo CSS Library Development and Testing Repository

 This repository is meant to facilitate local development work on the Neo CSS library, as well as provide a way to do visual diff testing when changes are made.
-It is a work in progress and is meant to be interated on and improved.
+It is a work in progress and is meant to be iterated on and improved.

 In addition, this repository contains an example of visual diff testing using Cypress.
 The repository contains a screenshot of the `button.html` page, in `cypress/screenshots/buttons/spec.js/`.
 This screenshot is generated the first time the test in `integration/buttons.spec.js` is run.
 When the test is re-run, it will fail if the appearance of the buttons has changed.